mrhaasguy/redeemer-songs/sermon_notes/2018-03-25 Our Compassionate God.md

 Mission -- pray.
 We can all pray.

 Through prayer he will give us opportunity.
-Pray for more opportunity to lead peole into the care of the Good Shepherd.
+Pray for more opportunity to lead people into the care of the Good Shepherd.

 ### Take-aways